dongfang91/sentence_segmenter/README.md

 ## Registration and Resources

 To join this shared task, please register for the **Track 2: Sentence segmentation of real-life clinical notes** through the [BioCreative IX Shared Task Registration Form](https://forms.gle/xbQp158cn5pgJ1oj9).
-Upon registration, participants will gain access to the full training, and validation.
+Upon registration, participants will gain access to the full dataset and annotation guideline.

 ## Evaluation